top of page

 Overview

-Symmetrical joint swelling is a classical persistent symptom of rheumatoid arthritis presenting over some time.
-Meanwhile when only a few joints are affected at the onset of the disease symmetry may not be visible.
+Symmetrical joint swelling is a classical persistent symptom of rheumatoid arthritis that presents over time.
+Meanwhile, when only a few joints are affected at the onset of the disease, symmetry may not be visible.
 The swelling in RA is often described as doughy or spongy.
 Inflamed joints can occasionally feel warm to the touch.
-Inflammation structural deformity or both may limit the joint's range of motion.
+Inflammation, structural deformity or both may limit the joint's range of motion.
 The inflammatory process can result in permanent deformity.

 Persistent tenosynovitis and synovitis cause synovial cysts and displaced or ruptured tendons.
 Untreated rheumatoid arthritis causes joint damage over time and can lead to serious disability.
-Advanced RA changes include ulnar deformity, hyperextension or hyperflexion of the Meta carpo phalyngeal joints, elbow flexion contractures, and carpal bone and toe subluxation Early detection and treatment can often prevent joint destruction and other complications.
+Advanced RA changes include ulnar deformity, hyperextension or hyperflexion of the metacarpophalangeal joints, elbow flexion contractures, and carpal bone and toe subluxation.
+Early detection and treatment can often prevent joint destruction and other complications.

 Causes